Understanding credit underwriting and how its assessment has changed in the age of automation?

 Role of bank statement analysis in credit underwriting

-A good way to get a feel for a person’s financial situation is by doing the Bank Statement Analysis and that is how credit underwriting starts.
+A good way to get a feel for a person’s financial situation is by doing the bank statement analysis and that is how credit underwriting starts.

 For many consumers, their bank statement is a detailed accounting of their spending habits.
 A review of these statements can give us clues as to how financially responsible they are and whether or not they are trustworthy with money.

-• If we see regular but unexplained withdrawals or deposits, it could be indicative of someone who would struggle to pay back loans on time.
+If we see regular but unexplained withdrawals or deposits, it could be indicative of someone who would struggle to pay back loans on time.

-• If we see frequent ATM withdrawals it may be an indication that they live paycheck-to-paycheck and likely cannot maintain large monthly payments like those on a mortgage.
+If we see frequent ATM withdrawals it may be an indication that they live paycheck-to-paycheck and likely cannot maintain large monthly payments like those on a mortgage.

 These details might not seem important at first, but if they appear throughout multiple statements then it’s likely something that should come up in discussions during mortgage underwriting discussions and that is how the bank statement comes into consideration during the underwriting process.